-- · Portable slopes for wheelchair users. - Designated parking spaces for persons with disabilities. - · Communicating through writing or sign language. - · Documents and test papers in Braille. - Supplementary classes for students who need to take extended time off for medical treatment or rehabilitation. - Example measures for students with special needs, such as autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), and social anxiety disorder. - Reinforcing of oral communication through documents and notices written on blackboards - · Instruction in clear, specific language - · Avoiding multiple instructions given all at once - Plan the seating arrangements in the classroom beforehand - Advanced notice and reminders regarding the submission of reports and the like for those who may have difficulty planning ahead - For those who many have difficulty making presentations in public, academic evaluations may be made on the basis of such alternatives as written reports or recordings of their presentations - Application procedures
+- · Portable slopes for wheelchair users. - · Designated parking spaces for persons with disabilities. - · Communicating through writing or sign language. - · Documents and test papers in Braille. - Supplementary classes for students who need to take extended time off for medical treatment or rehabilitation. - Example measures for students with special needs, such as autism spectrum disorder (ASD), attention deficit hyperactivity disorder (ADHD), and social anxiety disorder. - · Reinforcing of oral communication through documents and notices written on blackboards - · Instruction in clear, specific language - · Avoiding multiple instructions given all at once - · Plan the seating arrangements in the classroom beforehand - Advanced notice and reminders regarding the submission of reports and the like for those who may have difficulty planning ahead - For those who many have difficulty making presentations in public, academic evaluations may be made on the basis of such alternatives as written reports or recordings of their presentations - Application procedures

-Students requesting special measures must submit an application form and supporting documents (such as a certificate of health, health screening data, disability handbook) to the Educational Affairs Division.
+Students requesting special measures shall fill out the application form and prepare the supporting documents (such as a certificate of health, health screening data, disability handbook).
+Once the student have the documents ready, make an appointment with the university doctor for an interview and submit the application documents to the educational affairs division.
 Application forms are available at the Educational Affairs Division.